needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 an error will be reported to the application if the encoded payload that does not respect the constraint.

 ### Receiving commands on the server
-`ICommandData` are automatically received by the server by the `NetworkStreamReceiveSystem` and added to the `IncomingCommandDataStreamBufferComponent` buffer.
+`ICommandData` are automatically received by the server by the `NetworkStreamReceiveSystem` and added to the `IncomingCommandDataStreamBuffer` buffer.
 The `CommandReceiveSystem` is then responsible to dispatch the command data to the target entity (which the command belong to).

 > [!NOTE]
 > The server must only receive commands from the clients.
 It should never overwrite or change the input received by the client.

 ## Automatic handling of commands.
 The AutoCommandTarget component.
-If you add your `ICommandData` component to a ghost (for which the following options has been enabled in the `GhostAuthoringComponent):
+If you add your `ICommandData` component to a ghost (for which the following options has been enabled in the `GhostAuthoring):
 1. `Has Owner` set
 2. `Support Auto Command Target`

 <img src="images/enable-autocommand.png" width="500" alt="enable-autocommand"/>

 the commands for that ghost will **automatically be sent to the server**.
 The following rules apply:
-- the ghost must be owned by your client (requiring the server to set the `GhostOwnerComponent` to your `NetworkIdComponent.Value`),
+- the ghost must be owned by your client (requiring the server to set the `GhostOwner` to your `NetworkId.Value`),
 - the ghost is `Predicted` or `OwnerPredicted` (i.e. you cannot use an `ICommandData` to control interpolated ghosts),
 - the [AutoCommandTarget](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.AutoCommandTarget.html).Enabled flag is set to true.

-If you are not using `Auto Command Target`, your game code must set the [CommandTargetComponent](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.CommandTargetComponent.html) on the connection entity to reference the entity that the `ICommandData` component has been attached to.
+If you are not using `Auto Command Target`, your game code must set the [CommandTarget](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.CommandTarget.html) on the connection entity to reference the entity that the `ICommandData` component has been attached to.
-<br/> You can have multiple `ICommandData` in your game, and Netcode for Entities will only send the `ICommandData` for the entity that `CommandTargetComponent` points to.
+<br/> You can have multiple `ICommandData` in your game, and Netcode for Entities will only send the `ICommandData` for the entity that `CommandTarget` points to.

 When you need to access the inputs from the buffer, you can use an extension method for `DynamicBuffer<ICommandData>` called `GetDataAtTick` which gets the matching tick for a specific frame.
 You can also use the `AddCommandData` utility method (which adds more commands to the ring-buffer for you).